bevyengine/bevy/readme.md

 note that imports into a module/shader are processed in order, but are processed before the body of the current shader/module regardless of where they occur in that module, so there is no way to import a module containing an override and inject a call into the override stack prior to that imported override. you can instead create two modules each containing an override and import them into a parent module/shader to order them as required.

 override functions can currently only be defined in wgsl.

+if the `override_any` crate feature is enabled, then the `virtual` keyword is not required for the function being overridden.

 ## languages